List of Timon & Pumbaa episodes: Season 2 (1996)

+When Simba is kidnapped by Roman Emperor, "Colosseum Quint-eus" for refusing to eat Timon and Pumbaa, the duo try to rescue him and stop his lion opponent Claudius from fighting him the next day.
+After deliberate accidents caused by Boss Beaver's obnoxious son Boy Beaver happen at an amusement park, Timon and Pumbaa must work at the park to repay the damage.

 Season 3 (1999)

-As of this season, the show was produced in Canada by the Vancouver-based Studio B Productions for Walt Disney Television Animation, with a new staff of producers, directors, writers (mostly), and storyboard artists.
+As of this season, the show was produced in Canada by the Vancouver-based Studio B Productions for Walt Disney Television Animation, with a new staff of producers, directors, writers, and storyboard artists.
 The episodes now open with the same title card artwork that is used in the Season 2 episode "Catch Me If You Kenya".
 These episodes premiered on the now-defunct Toon Disney.